camgitblame/chore/README.md

 # Chore Log

-A Next.js web application that helps people with ADHD complete household chores through guided audio instructions and step tracking.
+A Next.js web app that makes household chores easier with audio guidance and step-by-step tracking, designed to support people with ADHD and people on the autism spectrum.

 ## Features
 - **Chore search**: Browse and select from a curated list of common household tasks.